Office of Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 Executive Order 13132, Federalism

-Executive Order 13132 (entitled “Federalism”) prohibits, to the extent practicable and permitted by law, an agency from promulgating a regulation that has federalism implications and either imposes substantial direct compliance costs on state and local governments and is not required by statute, or preempts state law, unless the relevant requirements of section 6 of the Executive Order are met.
+Executive Order 13132 (entitled “Federalism”) prohibits, to the extent practicable and permitted by law, an Start Printed Page 19669agency from promulgating a regulation that has federalism implications and either imposes substantial direct compliance costs on state and local governments and is not required by statute, or preempts state law, unless the relevant requirements of section 6 of the Executive Order are met.
 This final rule does not have federalism implications and does not impose substantial direct compliance costs on state and local governments or preempt state law within the meaning of the Executive Order.

 Unfunded Mandates Reform Act